Harry Harvey Sr.

-Harry William Harvey Sr. (January 10, 1901 – November 27, 1985) was an American actor of theatre, film, and television.
-He was the father of actor, script supervisor, and director Harry William Harvey Jr. He is best known for his performances on The Roy Rogers Show (1951-1957), and The Lone Ranger (1949).
+Harry William Harvey, Sr. (January 10, 1901 – November 27, 1985) was an American actor of theatre, film, and television, with more than 300 movies and TV episodes to his credit.
+Movie fans know Harry Harvey as Leon Errol's perennial confidant in Errol's two-reel comedies for RKO Radio Pictures, and as a character player in serials for Columbia Pictures.
+Television viewers may recall him for his performances on The Lone Ranger (1949) and The Roy Rogers Show (1951–1957).

 Career

-Born in Indian Territory, now Oklahoma, Harvey appeared in minstrel shows, in vaudeville, and on the Broadway stage but is best remembered as a character actor who appeared in more than three hundred films and episodes of television series.
-He co-starred in The Oregon Trail (1936), with John Wayne, Old Overland Trail (1953), Wyoming Renegades (1954), Ride Beyond Vengeance (1966) with Chuck Connors, and many other westerns.
+Born in Indian Territory, now Oklahoma, Harvey appeared in minstrel shows, in vaudeville, and on the Broadway stage.

+Harry Harvey began working in motion pictures in 1932, and established himself as a freelance character player.
+Although remembered as a fixture in dozens of RKO features and shorts, he actually worked at several studios during the 1930s and 1940s, although he did work exclusively for RKO between late 1945 and mid-1948.
+He usually played bits and small roles in feature films (reporters, clerks, waiters, stewards, etc.).
+He received larger roles in westerns, and featured roles in two-reel comedies.
+He began working with RKO's comedy star Leon Errol in 1939, and within a few years he was Errol's affable second lead, the best friend who tried to extricate the trouble-prone comic from his latest predicament.
+Harvey continued to appear in RKO films through 1952.

+Television

 Harvey was cast from 1951 to 1957 in the role of Sheriff Tom Blodgett in fifty-three episodes of The Roy Rogers Show.
 In 1956 he appeared uncredited as the Marshal on the TV western Cheyenne in the episode "The Last Train West."
-That same year he appeared as Tom Lovelace in another Cheyenne episode titled "Johnny Bravo."
+That same year, he appeared as Tom Lovelace in another Cheyenne episode titled "Johnny Bravo."

 He played Mayor George Dixon of fictitious Yellowstone in twenty-one episodes from 1957 to 1959 of the syndicated western series, Man Without a Gun.
 He was cast in different roles in eleven episodes of The Lone Ranger from 1949 to 1955.
 In 1960 Harvey appeared as Citizen on the TV western Laramie in the episode titled "Duel at Parkinson Town."

 In 1962, he appeared on the short-lived NBC drama series, It's a Man's World as the recurring character, Houghton Stott, owner of Stott's Service Station.